-Fibre is an essential component of your child’s diet and is required to achieve good gut health, with different fibres helping the gut in their own unique ways.
+Your child’s diet should contain fibre as an essential component.
+It is required to achieve good gut health in children and different fibres help the gut in their own unique ways.

-While we often think of fibre as a singular nutrient – there are actually many different types of fibre.
-These include:
+While we often think of fibre as a singular nutrient there are actually many different types, for example:

-Insoluble fibre: Wholegrain breads and cereals and the skin of fruit and vegetables help to soften bowel content which promotes regular (and comfortable) bowel movements.
+Insoluble fibre: Wholegrain breads and cereals and the skin of fruit and vegetables help to soften bowel content, promoting regular (and comfortable) bowel movements.

 Resistant starch: This is a type of fibre which is not digested as normal by the body.
-It is found in wholegrain cereals, legumes and starchy vegetables like potato.
+Resistant starch is found in wholegrain cereals, legumes and starchy vegetables like potato.
 It travels to the large intestine where it feeds good bacteria in the gut.
-These bacteria produce products important for a healthy digestive system and protection against disease.
+These good bacteria produce what you need for a healthy digestive system and protection against disease.

 Prebiotics: These are another type of fibre which also feed the friendly bacteria in the gut.
 This provides another nourishing food source to the healthy bacteria in your gut.
-The great news is, prebiotics are in foods that are very child-friendly and delicious like bananas, apples, oats or foods that are easy to sneak into meals like barley, onion or flaxseed.
+The great news is prebiotics are found in foods that are very child-friendly and delicious.
+Think bananas, apples and oats plus foods that are easy to sneak into meals like barley, onion or flaxseed.

 Investing in your child’s gut health in their early years will not only improve their overall health in the short term but will also set them up for good health later in life!